Visiting Škocjan Caves and Lipica Stud Farm on a day trip is one of the most fun things to do in Slovenia.

 The distance between Ljubljana and the Park Skocjanske Jame is about 48 miles via the A1 highway.
 In normal traffic, the drive should take about 50 minutes.
 There is a large parking lot at the park, with free parking.

 Looking to rent a car for your Europe trip?
-Discover Cars offers you the ability to compare availability and prices across many major car-hire companies.
+Discover Cars offers you the ability to compare availability and prices across many car-hire companies, including the top names in the business.
 Pick the car that best meets your needs!

 Take the train